 Bit 0 of the logical processor scope configuration MSR can be cleared or set regardless of the state of the HFI/Intel Thread Director package configuration MSR state.
 Even when bit 0 of all logical processor configuration MSRs is clear, the processor can still update the Intel Thread Director structure if it is still enabled in the IA32_HW_FEEDBACK_CONFIG package scope MSR.
-When the operating system clears IA32_HW_FEEDBACK_THREAD_CONFIG[bit 0], hardware clears the history accumulated on that logical processor which otherwise drives assigning the Class ID to the software thread that executes on that logical processor.
+When the operating system clears IA32_HW_FEEDBACK_THREAD_CONFIG[bit 0], hardware clears the history accumulated on that logical processor

+IA32_HW_FEEDBACK_THREAD_CONFIG[bit 0], hardware clears the history accumulated on that logical processor which otherwise drives assigning the Class ID to the software thread that executes on that logical processor.
 As long as IA32_HW_FEEDBACK_THREAD_CONFIG[bit 0] is set, the Class ID is available for the operating system to read, independent of the state of the package scope IA32_HW_FEEDBACK_CONFIG[1:0] bits.

-See Section 14.6.9 for details on scenarios where IA32_HW_FEEDBACK_CONFIG bits are implicitly reset by the hardware.
+See Section 15.6.9 for details on scenarios where IA32_HW_FEEDBACK_CONFIG bits are implicitly reset by the hardware.

-14.6.9 Implicit Reset of Package and Logical Processor Scope Configuration MSRs
+15.6.9 Implicit Reset of Package and Logical Processor Scope Configuration MSRs